Types of communication

-The communication is rarely 1-to-1 interpersonal, and it’s mostly systemic, capturing the overall sentiment among the employees.
+Though upward communication can be a one-to-one exchange, that is rarely the case.
+Instead, it’s mostly systemic, capturing the overall sentiment among the employees.

-Upward communication often relies on forms, surveys, reports, and other similar resources to relay the information.
+Upward communication often relies on forms, surveys, reports, and other similar methods of relaying the information.

 A team manager uses Google Forms to create an anonymous survey on workplace satisfaction.
 They then analyze the results to pinpoint the biggest issues and work with HR to solve them.